How is quartz made? And why are quartz worktops easier to clean than other surfaces?

 With quartz worktops, you can forget the aforementioned issues.
 You need to remember – unless a lot of unnecessary, malicious power is used to purposefully try and damage quartz worktops, they will last you for a lifetime.
 It’s truly a product that few other kitchen worktops manufacturers can match.

 Indeed it’s a tad more pricey than kitchen wood or laminate, but you’re essentially investing in a material that is near-indestructible, hygenic, sterile, simple to maintain and above all lasts a lifetime.

 Are there suppliers of quartz worktops that specialise in antibacterial properties?

 Of course.
 If you’re searching for something even more unique i.e. kitchen worktop products that are outright antibacterial, your eyes should be drawn by the likes of Silestone, Cosentino.
 The materials produced by Silestone are enriched with antibiotic agents like triclosan that heighten the quartz worktops resistance to bacteria, not only preventing bacteria absorption like with all other quartzes, but outright repelling it.
-For more information visit: Silestone Quartz Properties
+For more information visit: Silestone Quartz Surfaces.

 Where are Silestone’s antibacterial worktop products best suited?